The Donation of Human Organs

 - Nuffield Council on Bioethics (UK), Human Bodies: donation for medicine and research, October 2011.
 [PDF]

-- World Medical Association Statement on Human Organ Donation and Transplantation, WMA General Assembly, adopted 2000, revised 2006.
+- World Medical Association Statement on Organ and Tissue Donation, adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012.

 - UK National Health Service Blood and Transplant (NHSBT)